Senthil Balaji’s wife moves Supreme Court against Madras High Court order

-Tamil Nadu Minister V Senthil Balaji’s wife Megala has moved the Supreme Court challenging the Madras High Court's judegment in a money laundering case registered by the Enforcement Directorate (ED), reported news agency ANI.
+The wife of arrested Tamil Nadu Minister V Senthil Balaji has moved the Supreme Court challenging the July 14 order of the Madras High Court by which it upheld his arrest by the Enforcement Directorate (ED) in a money laundering case.

-The Madras High Court recently held legal the ED’s arrest of Balaji and subsequent judicial custody granted by a lower court.
+Besides upholding the arrest of the minister, the high court had also held as valid his subsequent remand in judicial custody by a sessions court in the money laundering case arising out of the alleged cash-for-jobs scam in the state's transport department when he was the transport minister.
+He continues to be a minister without portfolio in the Tamil Nadu cabinet .

-The High Court order came on the habeas corpus petition filed by Megala, wife of Senthil Balaji.
+Senthil Balaji's wife Megala has moved the top court against the high court decision and her petition was filed on Monday, DMK spokesperson Sarvanan told PTI.

 Deccan Herald News now on Telegram - Click here to subscribe